Introduction To Linkedin Website

 5. Some Additional Information

 This is your way to show a personal side.
 If your employer finds interest in your work and is interested, he will definitely want to speak to you.
 If something piques their interest he will contact you.
-If you are seeking for jobs make the entry as looking out for opportunities or seeking new opportunities.
-If you have left your job do not keep the checkbox empty as this might hinder your job search because many employers search job through the checkbox.
+If you are seeking jobs make the entry as looking out for opportunities or seeking new opportunities.
+If you have left your job do not keep the checkbox empty as this might hinder your job search because many employers search for job through the checkbox.
 Keep the tagline professional and not very stiff.
 You should in a way add a job listing to your checkbox because many employers will limit their search to the checkbox entries.
 You will surely get noticed by recruiters.
 Check out the profiles of some best executives and see their profiles, look out for interest, check out the best-rated professional’s profiles and update your profile accordingly.
 This will keep your profile to the advanced level.
-You can also add over additional awards and honors if you have received one.
-Awards and honors help to improve the ranking of your profile and set up an upper edge compared to your competitors and other job seekers.
+You can also add over additional awards and honours if you have received one.
+Awards and honours help to improve the ranking of your profile and set up an upper edge compared to your competitors and other job seekers.

 Common Mistakes to avoid on a LinkedIn Website Profile